-As at the date of this AIF, the Moonshine Magnetite Project consists of 21 Exploration Licenses, 18 Mining Leases and 7 Prospecting Licenses all held or managed by MIO, a 100% owned subsidiary of Macarthur.
+As at the date of this AIF, the Moonshine Magnetite Project area comprises of 17 Mining Leases and six Exploration Licences all held or managed by MIO, a 100% owned subsidiary of Macarthur.
 In addition Macarthur holds 10 Miscellaneous Licences which are held for infrastructure purposes such as haul roads, and water exploration licences which do not have associated expenditure commitments.

-Tenements are designated as either mining, exploration, prospecting or miscellaneous as itemised in Figure 2.
+Tenements are designated as either mining, exploration or miscellaneous as displayed in Figure 2.
+There is presently one additional Miscellaenous Licence awaiting approval.

 Other than Exploration Licence 30/317 (refer to section "Option Agreement E30/317" above), there are no other known agreements (royalties or other encumbrances) relating to any of the tenements.
+In relation to access agreements granted over the tenements, Macathur currently has one access agreement currently granted over L30/51.
+Macathur has previously entered into access agreements over its L30/49, L30/50 and L30/51.

-With the exceptions of two Reserves all of the Macarthur tenements occur on Vacant Crown Land which is defined as Crown Land not currently being used or reserved for any future purpose.
-As the registered tenement manager Macarthur has the right to access the land for the purpose of mineral exploration, subject to the conditions of tenure described below.
+With the exceptions of two reserves all of the Macarthur tenements occur on Vacant Crown Land which is defined as Crown Land not currently being used or reserved for any future purpose.
+As the registered tenement manager Macarthur has the right to access the land for the purpose of mineral exploration, subject to the conditions of tenure.

-Figure 5 - Location of Moonshine Magnetite Project in Western Australia (May 2014)
+Figure 5 - Location of Moonshine Magnetite Project in Western Australia (June 2015)